Editor’s Note: This post has been updated with new links and fresh content.

-From 1995 to 2001, professional wrestling made its way to mainstream media and into pop culture.
-The World Wrestling Federation (now WWE) competed with World Championship Wrestling (WCW) for TV ratings in a battle deemed as The Monday Night Wars.
+From 1995 to 2001, professional wrestling made its way into mainstream media and into pop culture.
+The World Wrestling Federation (now WWE) competed with World Championship Wrestling (WCW) for TV ratings in a battle later known as The Monday Night Wars.

 If you were a kid growing up in that era, you might argue that it was the peak of sports entertainment, idolizing the likes of Stone Cold Steve Austin and “Hollywood” Hulk Hogan.

-If you know your business clearly offers a competitive edge over other businesses in your respective industry, create a competitors’ page (e.g. the one below that KlientBoost did for a client) that clearly lays out all your winning features.
+If you know your business offers a specific, measurable benefit over others in your market, you can create a competitors’ page that clearly lays out all your winning features.

-A couple of best practices to follow includes using checkmarks and x’s, colors that indicate clear differences (typically green for what is offered and gray for what’s lacking), and difference in scale for the logos.
+A couple of best practices to follow include using checkmarks and x’s, colors that indicate clear differences (typically green for what is offered and gray for what’s lacking), and a difference in the logos’ scale.

 17) Change Up Your Offer

-If none of the above gives you the lift you need on your landing page conversion rate (highly unlikely), you should really consider changing up your offer.
+If none of the above gives you the lift you need on your landing page conversion rate (highly unlikely, but that’s okay), you may want to consider changing up your offer.

 Going back to the Breadcrumb Technique, one of the most critical mistakes we can make in conversion rate optimization is forcing your visitors to jump straight into making a purchase or a sign-up commitment.